AdamDavidson1/4klift/docs/README.md

     }
 },
 ```
-To follow along with this tutorial, you are replacing the entire "autoload" key in the composer.json
+To follow along with this tutorial, you are replacing the entire "autoload" key in composer.json
 with the code above.

 You will need to run `composer install` again on the virtual machine in order to let the autoloader
 know about your new class path.
 You can exit `cqlsh` by typing `exit`, or simply open a new terminal
 and run `vagrant ssh`.

-On the virtual machine run `composer install`, you should see the following output:
+On the virtual machine run `composer install`.
+You should see the following output:

 ```
 vagrant@4klift.vm.deasil.works (192.168.222.11) ~/project